mariana-pereira/git-explorer-web/README.md

 # Running the tests

-Run `yarn open cypress` in order to start e2e testing.
+Run `yarn run cypress open` in order to start e2e testing.

 # Show your support